-For IBS patients with constipation, Schorr-Lesnick will sometimes prescribe small doses of a SSRI (selective serotonin reuptake inhibitor) antidepressant, such as citalopram Celexa, escitalopram (Lexapro), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).
-They do not usually cause constipation.
-Their side effects include nausea, loss of appetite, and diarrhea.
+For IBS-C, your doctor may prescribe small doses of an SSRI (selective serotonin reuptake inhibitor) antidepressant, such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).
+Their side effects may include nausea, loss of appetite, and diarrhea.

-Antispasmodic drugs relieve the stomach cramps brought on by IBS by relaxing the smooth muscle of the gut.
-But they also may cause constipation, so they aren't usually prescribed for people who suffer IBS with constipation.
-Other side effects are dryness, drowsiness, and blurred vision.
-One example is discyclomine, also known by the brand name Bentyl.
+Antispasmodic drugs such as dicyclomine (Bentyl) and hyoscyamine (Levsin) relieve the stomach cramps brought on by IBS by relaxing the smooth muscle of the gut.
+But they also may cause constipation, so they aren't usually prescribed for people who suffer IBS-C. Other side effects are dry mouth, drowsiness, and blurred vision.

 Stress Management for IBS